ksalab/website-monitoring-bot/README.md

 5. Configure monitored sites:

 - Add websites using `/addsite <url>` or via the "Add site" button in `/listsites`.
+- URLs must be in the format `http://example.com` or `https://example.com` (no paths, queries, or fragments).
 - Example `data/123456789.json`:

   ```json